 So, what happens next?
 In a perfect world, you get your money quickly (minus the attorney's contingency fee), and you get back to living your life.
-But Uncle Sam may try to get his hands on some personal injury settlements.
-In this article, we'll discuss tax issues as they apply to a personal injury settlement.
+But Uncle Sam may be entitled to a share of your settlement.
+Let's look at a few income tax issues as they apply to a personal injury settlement.

 This means typical personal injury damages that are meant to compensate the claimant for things like lost wages, medical bills, emotional distress, pain and suffering, loss of consortium, and attorney fees are not taxable as long as they come from a personal injury or a physical sickness.
 A physical sickness means a claim for an illness.
 If, for example, you were negligently exposed to a germ that made you sick, any damages that you recover as a result of that illness would not be taxable.